LS 7A. Cell and Molecular Biology (5 Units)

 Seminar, two hours.
 Recommended for sophomore and incoming transfer students.
 Designed to help life sciences students expand awareness of their interests, needs, and skills to make deliberate career choices.
 Introduction to many components that go into making effective career decisions to help students explore diversity of career options for life sciences majors.
 P/NP grading.

-LS 192B: Undergraduate Practicum in Life Sciences (4)
+LS 192B: Methods and Application of Collaborative Learning Theory in Life Sciences (4)